2014 WALKLEY CATEGORIES EXPLAINED

 Book: The Walkley Book Award celebrates the value and importance of journalism and acknowledges the proud line-up of Australian writers who have taken subjects of enduring topicality and consequence from news bulletins, eye-witness reporting, investigations and historical records and provided readers with expanded factual detail, revelation and greater clarity of analysis in book form.

 Documentary: This award recognises excellence in documentary production that is grounded in the principles of journalism – accuracy, impact, public benefit, ethics, creativity, research and reporting – together with rigorous filmmaking.
 The award is open to a variety of documentary storytelling styles and the judges will be looking for courage and creativity in concept, approach and execution.
 Documentaries may encompass in-depth examination of issues of local, national or international importance or of contemporary or historic events and may include investigative, biographical and first person stories that reflect the emotion and drama of the human experience.
-Regularly scheduled television current affairs programs are not eligible to enter the documentary category.
+Entries that have appeared within regularly scheduled television current affairs programs must be documentary in nature and execution.

 Print/text journalism recognises journalism delivered primarily through the written word across print or digital media.
 It replaces the traditional print section.